 Saute until the greens are wilted, about 2 minutes.

 Add the wine and cook until the alcohol smell has dissipated, about 1 minute.

-Use homemade vegetable or meat broth in place of the water for a richer flavor.
-(I find that most canned, store-bought broths these days, however, are so awful that it's preferable to use water, and not only when making acquacotta!)
+- Use homemade vegetable or meat broth in place of the water for a richer flavor.
+(We find that most canned, store-bought broths these days, however, are so awful that it's preferable to use water, and not only when making acquacotta!)